The Bankrate promise

 - Interest-only payments: During the draw period (the first 10 years), you’re only required to pay interest on what you use from the line of credit.
 This keeps your payments low, freeing up cash for other expenses or goals.

-- Lower rates: HELOCs are secured by the equity in your home, so you’re less likely to stop making payments compared to a credit card or personal loan.
+- Lower rates: HELOCs are backed by the equity in your home, which acts as collateral for the debt (in contrast to unsecured debt instruments, like credit cards or some personal loans, which aren’t backed by anything).
+The presence of collateral makes a loan less risky to a lender.
 Because of this lower risk, HELOCs and home equity loans tend to have lower rates than these other types of financing.

 - Potential tax deduction: If you use the funds from a HELOC to make home improvements, you might be able to deduct the interest on your tax return.